Hanlon Expressway: History

 Prior to the construction of the Hanlon Expressway, Hanlon Road existed as far north as College Avenue.
 Edinburgh Road was the westernmost crossing of the Speed River.
 On the opposite side of the valley, Silvercreek Road continued, as it does today, along the same right-of-way as Hanlon Road.

+At the time, the Highway 6 routing from Highway 401 to Guelph followed Brock Road which passed through the centre of the city.
 With the rapid suburban expansion of Guelph in the 1950s and 1960s, a revised transportation plan was conceived to handle the increasing traffic load.
 The Guelph Area Transportation Study was completed in 1967, and recommended a new controlled-access highway to allow through-traffic on Highway 6 to bypass the city.
 Route planning, engineering and design began on October 2, 1967 and was subsequently completed in 1969.

 Construction began between Waterloo Avenue and Stone Road in 1970;

 this section opened on June 28, 1972.
 The next section, from Stone Road to Clair Road, opened in October 1973.
 Work on the northern section from Waterloo Avenue to Woodlawn Road began in August 1974.

 That section, as well as the final section south to Highway 401 were opened on November 7, 1975.
+With the Hanlon assuming the Highway 6 routing, Brock Road north of Highway 401 was downloaded to municipal authorities where it was designated as Wellington Road 46.

-Initially, the Hanlon featured no interchanges.
+For the next quarter century, the Hanlon remained as a limited controlled-access expressway as the right-of-way for grade separations and interchanges remained vacant.

-Despite this, this Ministry of Transportation of Ontario (MTO) has planned to upgrade the route to a freeway since at least 1994, when an environmental assessment (EA) for the expressway north of the Speed River was completed.
+The Ministry of Transportation of Ontario (MTO) has planned to upgrade the route to a freeway since at least 1994, when an environmental assessment (EA) for the expressway north of the Speed River was completed.

 Construction of the Wellington Avenue interchange began in October 1998;

 it opened in July 2001, connecting Wellington Street west of the expressway with the Silvercreek Parkway into downtown Guelph.
 The interchange cost C$13.2 million and opened a year later than expected due to a design flaw that resulted in several months of delay and a lawsuit against the MTO resulting in a budget overrun of C$3.2 million.
 No further work has been done north of the Speed River, and the 1994 EA now requires updating.